aiekick/ImGuiFileDialog/README.md

 ![alt text](https://github.com/aiekick/ImGuiFileDialog/blob/master/doc/color_filter.png)

 ImGuiFileDialog accepts icon font macros as well as text tags for file types.
-See https://github.com/juliettef/IconFontCppHeaders for a widely used Dear Imgui icon font helper.
+See [IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders) for a widely used Dear Imgui icon font helper or with [ImGuIFontStudio](https://github.com/aiekick/ImGuiFontStudio) (a gui tool for easily doing the same as IconFontCppHeaders)

 ```cpp
 // add an icon for png files